 Feds try to reclaim $347 million insurance payout to Suncor linked to Libya unrest

-VANCOUVER — The federal government is trying to reclaim $347 million in insurance paid to Suncor Energy Inc. in the wake of political unrest in Libya.
+The federal government is trying to reclaim nearly $350 million in insurance paid to Suncor Energy Inc. in the wake of political unrest in Libya.

-In a ruling this week, a Federal Court judge says the oil giant claimed $300 million in risk mitigation payments for losses linked to Libyan energy assets after fighting between rival political factions spread to the country's oil crescent region in 2015.
+The oil giant claimed $300 million in risk mitigation payments for losses linked to Libyan energy assets after fighting between rival political factions spread to the country's oil crescent region in 2015, a Federal Court judge said in a ruling this week.
+The total — $347 million with interest — was determined by an arbitrator.

-The Federal Court ruling says Canada's export credit agency wants to recover all $347 million, which includes interest, paid out in connection with the assets.
+"According to EDC’s May 15, 2022, notice of arbitration, the Libyan assets continue to have significant value and generate revenue for Suncor and its subsidiaries.
+EDC seeks to recover the amounts realized in connection with the assets until the $347 million has been repaid in full," judge Christine Pallotta wrote in the decision Monday.

-Suncor, which did not immediately respond to a request for comment, says on its website that operations there continue to be impacted by political unrest.
+Suncor, which did not immediately respond to a request for comment, says on its website that operations there continue to be impacted by political upheaval.

+"As of the end of 2015, production in Libya remains substantially shut-in given the political unrest.
+The timing of a return to normal operations remains uncertain," the site states.

+Suncor also froze exploration in the oil-rich country in 2011 after civil war broke out, culminating in the capture and killing of president Muammar Gaddafi.
+"The period of force majeure under its contractual obligations has since ended in Libya, and Suncor has restarted exploration activities," the site says.

-The decision from Monday also appoints an arbitrator to handle the case and denies a request from Suncor subsidiaries to be removed from it.
+On Monday, the judge appointed an arbitrator to handle the insurance case and denied a request from four Suncor subsidiaries to be removed from it.

 This report by The Canadian Press was first published Aug.
 2, 2023.